 The Vertical Garden

 It is easy to feel disheartened and discouraged if your gardening space is the size of a postage stamp, but you shouldn’t.
 You can maximize the space you have in a number of ways by remembering that plants are happy to grow anywhere as long as they have a little bit of soil, some sunshine, and a drop of water.
+Also remember that garden sheds come in all shapes and sizes, meaning you don’t have to be limited on your choice of storage options for your gardening tools, either.
 You can use your vertical garden space in many different ways, and the size of your garden, patio, or balcony will be almost irrelevant.

 Green walls are striking, unusual features that, depending on your budget, can be as high-tech, low-tech, large, or small as you wish.
 The basic idea is to suspend a panel containing just enough growing media against a wall.
 Place your plants in it, and allow water to drip down through the media by automatic or manual means.
 The roots take up the moisture, and your plants should thrive.
 In some places, this idea has been taken to a most spectacular level with vast outside walls covered in a tapestry of growing plants.
 You can recreate a more low-key version against a wall of your own.